 - 1. Accident records must be maintained as per State and Federal regulations.
-These should include all injuries, property damage, and near misses. - 2.
+These should include all injuries, property damage, chemical exposure, and near misses. - 2.
 All training records should be kept and should include a specific outline of what was taught. - 3.
-All monitoring results shall be kept. - 4.
-All medical records shall be retained by the District, in accordance with the requirements of State and Federal regulations (40 years or for the duration of employment plus 20 years, whichever is longer, or in accordance with 1910.20).

-G. Signs and Labels
+All monitoring results shall be kept unless terminated by accordance with the relevant standard. - 4.
+All medical records shall be retained by the district, in accordance with the requirements of State and Federal regulations (40 years or for the duration of employment plus 30 years, whichever is longer, or in accordance with 1910.1020). - 5.
+Chemical Hygiene Plan records should document that the facilities and precautions were compatible with current knowledge and regulations. - G. Signs and Labels